ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 this permits the Local Exec model to use of a pair of add instructions with a combined 24-bit immediate field.
-Larger TLS sizes can be supported by using a ``movz`` and one or more ``movk`` instructions to construct an offset from the thread-pointer in a register.
+Larger TLS sizes can be supported by using a ``movz`` and one or more ``movk`` instructions to construct an offset from the thread pointer in a register.

 A code model may use a sequence from a less restrictive code model.

 In the code-sequences below:

-* ``tp`` is a core register containing the thread-pointer.
+* ``tp`` is a core register containing the thread pointer.

 * ``gp`` is a core register containing the base of the GOT.